Most European troops exit Afghanistan quietly after 20 years | Politics

 Biden set a September 11 deadline for the withdrawal of US troops.
 But more recently, American officials have said that pullout would most likely be completed by July 4 — and many allies have moved to wrap up their own presence by then as well.

-“We have worked long and hard to stand here today,” said Brig.
-Gen. Ansgar Meyer, the last commander of the German contingent.
+''We have worked long and hard to stand here today,” said Brig.

+General Ansgar Meyer, the last commander of the German contingent.
 “As your commander, I can say for you: Mission accomplished.'
-You have fulfilled your task.”
-But the top American general in Afghanistan gave a sobering assessment Tuesday, warning about the recent rapid loss of districts to the Taliban and cautioning that the country could descend into civil war.
+You have fulfilled your task.''
+But the top American general in Afghanistan gave a sobering assessment Tuesday, warning about the recent rapid loss of districts to the Taliban and cautioning the country could descend into civil war.

-Going forward, Guerini said Italy's commitment to Afghanistan would remain strong but in other forms, “beginning with the strengthening of development cooperation and support for Afghan institutions”.
+Going forward, Guerini said Italy's commitment to Afghanistan would remain, “beginning with the strengthening of development cooperation and support for Afghan institutions''.

+Georgia's last troops returned home Monday, while Romania brought home its remaining 140 troops Saturday, when Norway also pulled out.
+Troops from Denmark, Estonia and the Netherlands also returned home last week.

 “A civil war is certainly a path that can be visualised if this continues on the trajectory it's on right now, that should be of concern to the world,” he said.

-“We see reports of the rise of the Taliban, growing violence, also in areas where we were stationed,” she said.
-“A lot has been achieved but we must be realistic: The results are not irreversible.”
+''A lot has been achieved but we must be realistic: The results are not irreversible,'' she added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)